JPLee01/pandas-project/README.md

 ### 7.2 Visualisation.py Program Explained
 As seen above the [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) program if primarily concerned with the production of visualisations of the data set.

+All Plots produced by the program are saved in .png formal to the Visualisations folder.

+  * Note that any exisiting Plots in the folder will be overwritten is new Plots are generated through the program.

 #### Importing the Libaries
 As well as the libaires imported in the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) program the following extra libaries are imported to the Visualisation.py program: